Lima Memorial Health System Logo

 Treatment

 There is no specific treatment.
 Symptoms will be treated as needed.
 Special diets and medicines to keep the bowel moving are prescribed to those people who have constipation.
-Hearing should be checked closely.
+Hearing should be checked carefully.

 Outlook (Prognosis)